quanterall/HaskellMaterials/basics/02-composite-datatypes.md

   deriving (Eq, Show)
 ```

-The above definition holds the same information as a `Either ErrorData Resource`, but can be more
+The above definition holds the same information as a `Either ResourceLoadError Resource`, but can be
-descriptive in certain contexts.
+more descriptive in certain contexts.
+Again, it's important to conisder whether or not we want the
+functions that work with `Either` available to us or not.
+If we don't need them, a specialized type
+of our own can be very descriptive.

 #### Exercises (Either)